AaronHong1024/ONeSAMP_3/README.md

 HOW TO RUN

+1. Set up R and Python environments
-1. Clone or download the repository
+2. Clone or download the repository using the following command: git clone
-2. Go to configurations to add arguments
+3. Go to configurations to add arguments

    Example of minimum argument needed: